Ouma’s Chocolate and Berry Tea Cake

 Ice the cake with a layer of chocolate icing all around.
 You can opt to chill the cake in the fridge to set the icing before glazing.

-Ladle the semi-warm glaze over a room temperature cake and let sit until the glaze hardens, about 30 minutes.
+Ladle the semi-warm glaze over a room temperature cake and let sit until the glaze sets about 30 minutes.

 Slice and serve.